rmalchow/dbutils/README.md

 	/**
-	any getters and setters you want. dbutils modifies the fields directly through reflection, so this can really be anything you want **/
+	any getters and setters you want. dbutils modifies the fields directly through reflection, so this can really be anything **/

 }
 ```

 ### repository